 The little girl in this story has an idea in her head for the most MAGNIFICENT thing... so with the help of her puppy sidekick, she collects some bits and pieces and starts building.
 Except that the result isn't quite as magnificent as she wanted, so she tries again... and again... and again.
 Eventually, frustration overtakes her, and she not only smashes, pummels, and explodes, she also quits.
 It's not until she takes a walk with her dog and clears her head that she can see the potential in all her previous design and build something that she really does feel is magnificent.
 This fun picture book sends a great message to young readers about the importance of persistence.

-Meet the Coding Critters, adorable pairs of robotic animals that can teach preschoolers coding concepts — screen-free!
-You can choose Scamper the cat and Squeaker the mouse, Rumble and Bumble the triceratops, or puppies Ranger and Zip.
+Meet the Coding Critters Bopper, Hip, and Hop, an adorable trio of robotic bunnies that can teach preschoolers coding concepts — screen-free!
 As you follow along with the storybook in this playset from Learning Resources, you'll code a game of hide and seek, teach them to catch a toy, and more.
 Kids can also create their own coding adventures — or switch their critters to play mode where they act as interactive pets!

 Razia dreams of going to school, but in her rural Afghan village, girls haven't been permitted to study in years.
 Then, one day, a new school opens — just for girls — but in order to attend, Razia will have to convince her father and her older brother that school wouldn't just fulfill her dream: it would also change their whole family for the better.
 Based on true stories from students at the Zabuli Education Center for Girls, which was founded by Razia Jan, this book also includes activities to help kids broaden their understanding of Razia, her home, and her quest for education.